All rights reserved by Michal Jeska

 How to get to Homburg

-Living in Germany, you know that arguably the best way to travel is by train.
-For train details, simply click on DB Bahn.
-To reach by car, it is only about thirty minutes from Kaiserslautern, an hour and a half from Wiesbaden, and two and half hours from Stuttgart.
+By car, Homburg is only about thirty minutes from Kaiserslautern, an hour and a half from Wiesbaden, and two and half hours from Stuttgart.
+Check with Deutsche Bahn for train details.

 Main Photo Credit: LicenseCopyright All rights reserved by Michal Jeska